mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 ### DialogContentContainer 🚩

+codemod: `dialog-content-container-component-migration`

 - Fixed "medium" size spacings
-- Changed default size to "small" instead of "medium" [codemod - change usages of size medium to small, keep other usages the same]
+- Changed default size to "small" instead of "medium" [codemod - change usages of size medium to small, keep other usages the same ✅]]

 ### Divider